-So we asked for an initial visit.
-We met our lovely SW face to face for the first time in February 2014.
-We pressed on through acceptance and into Stage One.
-This time period was from February to July 2014.
+Stage One is the part of the process where the agency carries out checks on you, calls references and requires you to submit relevant paperwork about yourselves.
+For us this time period lasted from February to July 2014.
 Having both worked for years in youth and community work, churches, healthcare settings and with vulnerable children, young people and adults, our references requested was rather a lengthy list.
 Hence the period of time it took us to get through Stage One.

 Yes it was intrusive and personal, but we had expected that.
 At no point did we feel it was pointless probing or too invasive and we actually enjoyed the opportunity to sit back together and talk about our lives and relationship so far.
-Our SW was fabulous and quickly clued into our personalities and what made us tick.
+There were times that it felt a bit like marriage therapy!